National Guard Veterans and Substance Abuse

 Treatment Challenges for National Guard Veterans

-At Desert Hope, we specialize in treating co-occurring disorders, which refers to addiction and another mental health disorder, or disorders.
+At Desert Hope, we specialize in treating co-occurring disorders, which is when addiction and another mental health disorder occur at the same time.
 We know simply treating one problem and ignoring another leaves you at risk.

 National Guard Substance Abuse Program at Desert Hope

-Our program designed specifically for veterans takes into account the issues that impact you.
-In the program, you will live with and go through treatment with other veterans and first responders who know what you’ve been through.
-You won’t have to struggle to explain your background those who just don’t get it.
-Those you spend time with in the program will be your “battalion”—a group you can connect with in and out of treatment.
+Our program designed specifically for Veterans takes into account the issues that impact you.
+In the program, you will live with and go through treatment with other Veterans and first responders who know what you’ve been through.
+You won’t have to struggle to explain your background to those who just don’t get it.
+The people you spend time with in the program will be your “battalion”—a group you can connect with in and out of treatment.

-Desert Hope is a VA-approved community care provider, which means that if you are eligible to receive community care through the VA, you’ll pay the same rate you would through the VA.
+Desert Hope is a VA-approved community care provider, which means that if you are eligible to receive community care with your VA benefits, you’ll pay the same rate you would through the VA.
 You will need to obtain VA approval prior to entering the program.

-If you’re ready to get back on your feet today, give us a call at .
+If you’re ready to get back on your feet today and learn more about our comprehensive alcohol addiction treatment program in Las Vegas at Desert Hope, give us a call at .
 We are ready to serve you.